feliperochadev/check-js/README.md

 - Assert function via html using checkAssert(condition, "message");
 - Assert function via console.log using checkAssertLog(condition, "message");
-- test set  function via html using checkTest("name of test", function calling asserts via assert() function)
+- Test set  function via html using checkTest("name of test", function calling asserts via assert() function);
-- asynchronous/callback test set via html using checkTestAsync("name of test", function calling asserts via assertAsync() function)
+- asynchronous/callback test set via html using checkTestAsync("name of test", function calling asserts via assertAsync() function).

 See some examples in Examples folder.

 # How to contribute:

-- 1- Fork the repository
+- 1- Fork the repository;
-- 2- Create an issue
+- 2- Create an issue;
-- 3- Add a doc/function/fix
+- 3- Add a doc/function/fix;
-- 4- create a pull request
+- 4- create a pull request.